DaintyJet/VChat_ASLR_Intro/README.md

 This feature must be enabled on a per-application basis for compatibility reasons.
 For example this may be because some 64-bit executables contain pointer-truncation issues discussed previously [8].

-More information of entropy can be found in the previously discussed [Entropy](#entropy) section.
+More information on entropy can be found in the previously discussed [Entropy](#entropy) section.
 #### Enabling High-Entropy ASLR System Wide
 1. Open your system settings.